parthshukla06/CentrixSupport/README.md

-#  Centrix Support: AI Mental Health Support Chatbot
+#  ManoVaidya: AI Mental Health Support Chatbot

- Centrix Support is an AI-powered mental health support chatbot built using **Flask** and **Groq's LLaMA 3** model.
+ ManoVaidya is an AI-powered mental health support chatbot built using **Flask** and **Groq's LLaMA 3** model.
 Designed for empathy, safety, and accessibility, it helps users with:

 *  Emotional support & conversation
 *  Context-aware answers via uploaded documents (RAG)